tygoee/quadlets/pterodactyl/README.md

 If creating a server fails with an error about `io.weight` not existing, do the following:

-- To get your user's current cgroups, run:
+- To get your user's current cgroups to that confirm `io` is not included, run:

 ```sh
 cat /sys/fs/cgroup/$(cat /proc/self/cgroup | cut -d: -f3)/cgroup.controllers